StAResComp/Pure-API-Test/README.md

 SQLite, cURL

+## Installation

 ## Usage
+Put this the contents of this repository somewhere on your `PATH`.

 ### Making Requests

-Put this the contents of this repository somewhere on your `PATH`.
-Make a request by:
+Make a request using:

 ```bash
 pure_api_request REQUEST [FORMAT]